 Do you need project ideas for your school’s green team?
 We’ve compiled over 125 ideas of projects in the areas of waste reduction, recycling, composting, water conservation, energy conservation, hazardous waste, green procurement, transportation and communication.

 If your school or school district is working towards becoming a Merit or Premier level school, you will need to adopt a resource conservation policy.
-Examples of policies that other Oregon schools have adapted can be adapted for your situation.
+Examples of policies that other Oregon schools have adopted can be adapted for your situation.

 Find the forms and a step-by-step guide to conducting school waste audits.